sinaaghaee/sinaaghaee/README.md

 ## Hi there, I'm Sina  👋

-### I'm a Business Analyst and Junior Data Scientist!
+### I'm a Business Analyst and a Junior Data Scientist!

 - I'm generally interested in Technology, Data Analysis, AI, Business, Finance, and Investment.
 - I'm currently enhancing my data science and machine learning knowledge.